On this page:

 TWC staff cannot set up your direct deposit because we do not have access to your confidential bank numbers.

 You can change your payment option or bank account information as needed.
-The nine-day verification process described below begins again.
+The eight-day verification process described below begins again.

-Regardless of how or when you request direct deposit, you will need to enter the nine-digit routing number of your U.S. bank or credit union and your checking or savings account number.
+Regardless of how or when you request direct deposit, you will need to enter the nine-digit routing number of your United States bank or credit union and your checking or savings account number.

 If you do not already have a TWC debit card: